The Disadvantages and Risks of Buying a Pre-Construction Condo in Vancouver

 When buying pre-construction condos Vancouver in Vancouver, its easy to overlook the potential negative aspects of this type of purchase or investment (especially for first time home buyers!)

 Purchasing a presale condo is not the actual physical purchase of a tangible property.
-Its actually a contract for the right to receive and obligation to pay for a finished condo at a set point in the future, irrespective of market conditions or the buyers financial situation.
+It is actually a contract for the right to receive an obligation to pay for a finished condo at a set point in the future, irrespective of market conditions or the buyer’s financial situation.

 What are the Risks & Disadvantages of Presale Condos in Vancouver?

-- HST/GST and PTT is payable on Presales! – Yes!
-GST/HST is payable on all new properties in British Columbia (and GST!) and when a presale property completes HST/GST is due.
-Do keep in mind there are rebates on both the HST/GST and Property Transfer Tax.
-To get a clear idea as to how much tax will be payable on a presale, I have a great New Home Tax Calculator for BC.
+- GST and PTT is payable on Presales! – Yes!
+Federal Goods and Services Tax (GST) and BC’s Property Transfer Tax (PTT) is payable on all new properties in British Columbia.
+These taxes are payable when a presale property completes.
+Do keep in mind there are rebates available for qualified buyers on both the GST and Property Transfer Tax.
+Please consult with your accountant for more details on any rebates available.
+To get a rough idea as to how much tax will be payable on a presale (Again consult with a qualified accountant to confirm any tax information), I have a great GST/PTT Tax Calculator for New Homes in BC.

 - Buyers Can’t Back Out If Market Falls! – If real estate prices in Vancouver fall and the value of the presale condo at the time it Completes is below what was originally paid for it, the Buyer is still required to complete!
 The Buyer cannot back out!
 If the Buyer does back out on the purchase of a presale, very bad things can happen that involve lawyers, courts, judges, and lots of money spent.
 Make sure if you’re buying a presale, you’re 100% certain that you can complete on it!